Car 358 arrives in Kingston, 1991, needing restoration:

-358, however, was an exception.
-It was acquired by Stone Mountain, Georgia, to run a tourist ride around the mountain.
-They modified the car by removing the electric motors and controls and installed a Detroit Diesel engine and a truck transmission.
+No. 358, however, was an exception.
+Instead of going to a museum, the car was acquired by Stone Mountain, Georgia, to run a tourist ride around the mountain.
+The Stone Mountain shop modified the car by removing the electric motors and controls and installed a Detroit Diesel 453 engine with an Allison transmission.
 Stone Mt. renumbered the car 1910 and ran it until the 1980's.
-The Trolley Museum of New York acquired the car for the purpose of resting the venerable #120 gas car.
-We are restoring #358 from the floor up, but for the time being we will retain the diesel engine since the line in Kingston is not electrified yet.
+The Trolley Museum of New York acquired the car in 1991 for the purpose of resting the venerable No. 120 gas car.

 Dimensions: 41'-5" x 8'-2" x 11'-4"